Garlic Parmesan Orzo recipe

 The Best Way to Mince Garlic

-Simply line a baking sheet with parchment paper and freeze the balls of minced garlic until firm (about 1-2 hours) then place in a large zip-top bag for up to 4 months!
+Simply line a baking sheet with parchment paper and freeze the balls of minced garlic until firm (about 1-2 hours), then place them in a large zip-top bag for up to 4 months!

 Now you’ll have fresh garlic (minus the mincing!) whenever you need it.